imhicihu/Good-practices-on-repository-creation/Checklist.md

     - Give a `Description`
     - Choose what kind of `Forks` you will allow
     - Click on `Issue tracking` option
+        - Choose between this options:
+            + No issue tracker
+            + Private issue tracker
+            + Public issue tracker
+                * append this legend: `Any issue will be handled on a best-effort basis // Toda cuestión será manejada sobre la base del mejor esfuerzo posible`
     - In `Language` choose the code language that it will be use
     - Click on `Create repository`
 * once created the repository, go to --> `Settings`, then `Repository details`